instantish/blokus/README.md

 );
 ```

-Components can access children as well as parameters through their props if provided.
+Components can access their children through their props if provided.

 ```js
 import { Modal, Action, Component } from '@instantish/blokus';